shresthmishra/Java-Fundamentals-by-Scaler/README.md

 Hello there!
-This repository is dedicated to me mastering the fundamentals of Java, through a course offered by Scaler.
+This repository is dedicated to me learning and mastering the fundamentals of Java, through a course offered by Scaler.

 ---